Andrew Oliver

 VINTAGE PIANO – HOT JAZZ, STRIDE, RAGTIME, SWING AND TANGO

 Andrew Oliver is a pianist from Portland, Oregon.
 After growing up playing classical piano, he became fascinated with ragtime and early jazz.
 This led him to study music at Loyola University New Orleans, absorbing the musical culture of the Crescent City until Hurricane Katrina in 2005.
 Returning home after the storm, he hooked up with New Orleans expatriate saxophonist Devin Phillips, who had moved to Portland after Katrina.
-With Phillips’ quartet he toured 5 countries in West Africa in 2007 as a cultural ambassador with Jazz at Lincoln Center.
+With Phillips’ quartet he toured five countries in West Africa in 2007 as a cultural ambassador with Jazz at Lincoln Center.
 Part of the U.S. State Department’s Rhythm Road: American Music Abroad program.

 2005-2013